OOP in NAL shall be single inheritance.

 this

 must be declared explicitely as the first parameter.
+It can be const (no keyword needed) or mutable

-myNormalFunction = bool (i32 myParameter) {return true;}
+bool myNormalFunction (i32 myParameter) {return true;}

-.myPublicStaticFunction = bool (i32 myParameter) {return true;}
+bool .myPrivateStaticFunction (i32 myParameter) {return true;}

-myPrivateMethod = bool (this, i32 myParameter) {return true;}
+bool myPublicMethod (this, i32 myParameter) {return true;}

-.myPublicMethod = bool (this, i32 myParameter) {return true;}
+bool .myPrivateMethod (this, i32 myParameter) {return true;}

-myPrivateMember = bool; // private member
+bool myPublicMember = bool; // public member

-.myPublicMember = bool; // public member
+bool .myPrivateMember = bool; // private member

 // Before any xxx = module definition:

-myPrivateGlobalVariable = bool;
+.myPrivateGlobalVariable = bool;

-.myPublicGlobalVariable = bool;
+myPublicGlobalVariable = bool;

 {}